-Phenol was used to desinfect the skin and to ease itching.
-Phenol is also used in products such as Chloraseptic as an oral analgesic or anesthetic to treat pharyngitis.
-In addition, phenol and its related compounds are used in the treatment of surgically grown toenail, a procedure called phenolization.
+Phenol was used to disinfect the skin and ease itching.
+Phenol is also used in products such as Chloraseptic as an oral analgesic or anaesthetic to treat pharyngitis.
+In addition, phenol and its related compounds are used in the treatment of surgically grown toenails, a procedure called phenolization.

 To learn more about Phenolic acids and other important types of aromatic compounds, register with BYJU’S and download the mobile application on your smartphone.